Is it Time to Stop Using Retinol?

 Skincare is very personal.
 Different things matter to each consumer.
 The colour, scent, texture matter more to some.
 The brand name and price matter more to others.
 The number of natural vs. synthetic ingredients matter more to other people.

-There are plenty of reasons a consumer might prefer to use a retinol alternative.
-The main reason people use retinol are either for the anti aging effects (reduced fine lines and wrinkles, stimulates collagen, repairs sun damage) or the anti-acne effects.
+There are plenty of reasons a consumer might prefer to quit retinol.
+The main reason people use it are either for the anti aging effects (reduced fine lines and wrinkles, stimulates collagen, repairs sun damage) or the anti-acne effects.

-Retinol intolerance is significant for many people.
-Retinoids have a long list of unpleasant side effects and cause many people a great deal of trouble.
+Retinoid intolerance is significant for many people.
+They have a long list of unpleasant side effects and cause many people a great deal of trouble.

-Using retinol requires starting a low dose and gradually increasing over time until you (hopefully) eventually start to tolerate it.
+Using a retinoid requires starting a low dose and gradually increasing over time until you (hopefully) eventually start to tolerate it.
 People experience sensitive skin, redness, dryness, skin barrier damage, inflammation, flaky skin, photosensitivity, and purging (increased acne in the early stages).

 There are ways to minimize the negative experience with retinol, but many consumers have tried numerous times and just need a different option all together.